bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 ## TODO:

+- ui methods for setting server description colors, icons etc?

+Make network wider at deeper parts?

 - webstorm visual indicator
 - screen glitch / text? https://codepen.io/Juxtopposed/pen/MWPmaww ?

-test lab
+Required number of open ports for STASIS: 5 change analyze output some?

 - Go over guide looking for misleading info or other out-of-date or missing things
+- starter script
+- preventDuplicates on the run options is very powerful here, and almost necessary to stop sepuku on the player's machine.
+Should be emphasised in the docs

 lab needs something, for sure.
 I'm still noodling on it.
 Possibly will give a sequence of augs, getting more complex in its mazes as you go, until you earn TRP?
 Maybe TRP is only available there in BN15?
 Maybe it just gives a daedalus invite instead? that one will be harder to balance until more of the core loop is hammered out.
 Maybe final version needs to be automated?

+- join together multiple mazes?
-Final lab cannot be played manually?
+- Final lab cannot be played manually?

-Required number of open ports for STASIS: 5 change analyze output some?

-split the status into statusCode and statusMs

-Idea: sometimes you a key node or something will spawn on a server.
-You can spend ram and time on that node, from that server or connected ones, and either push it to make the network more stable, or less stable if you want?
-idea: share() gives a small amount of charisma xp

-boost: makes nearby servers hack attempts faster
-Reroute: makes nearby servers more likely to move? make a chain to do something?

-Repeatable puzzles on servers sometimes? crypto mining?

-risk/reward with analyzing to get more confident and committing to an attempt?
-Grid of blocks that affect one another? set relay points? dense spots to work around?

-multiple labs with different names
+- multiple labs with different names

 ns.dnet.enums.XXX for status codes etc

-lab: join together multiple mazes?
+Usually "data" in the form of enums or constants we typically store in a data folder so it's easier to find.

 scp: add session details to docs
 exec: add session details to docs

-- ui methods for setting server description colors, icons etc?

 Catlover writeup: https://discord.com/channels/415207508303544321/1358930422607642845/1360131828756775033
 My suggestion: Create many layers and cliques.
 We are still consistent in the behavior of APIs, but each layer (or clique) has a unique purpose.
 A very rough guideline: